Deployment - Quick Start

 Deployment steps

 Follow the steps below to deploy the solution to your Azure subscription.
-If you are upgrading from a previous version, like 0.5.0, please refer to the changes in the release notes.
+If you are upgrading from a previous version, like 0.5.0, please refer to the changes in the breaking changes notes.

 Important